Andrea Shaw

 Andrea Shaw (born December 18, 1983) is an American professional bodybuilder.
-She holds six Ms. Olympia title wins and four Ms. Rising Phoenix title wins.
+She holds seven Ms. Olympia title wins and four Ms. Rising Phoenix title wins.

 Early life

 Shaw grew up in Michigan.
 As a girl growing up, she was into gymnastics and competitive cheerleading.
 In her eighth-grade aerobics class at Benjamin Nolan Middle School, which didn't offer adequate equipment or much organized sports, her teacher taught her to make her own structures.
 At the age of 13, Shaw saw Lenda Murray for the first time because both her mother and Murray worked out at Powerhouse Gym in Center Line, Michigan.
 At the time, she never thought she would be good enough to compete in female bodybuilding.
 After middle school, she was burnt out from gymnastics and cheerleading, so she focused on academics in high school.
 After gaining some extra weight, her mother, a nurse and former personal trainer, encouraged her to start working out at Powerhouse Gym as well.
 Shaw began attending the gym on her own, and her mother's training partner, a female bodybuilder, began advising her on muscle building.
 She said she had no desire at 17 to be a bodybuilder, instead wanting to be a fashion model, but she was not tall enough.